IntuitDeveloper/PythonV3InvoiceSampleApp/README.md

 ## Python V3 Invoice Sample App
-### Sample App in Python that implements OAuth1, Invoice CRUD and Webhooks
+### Sample App in Python that implements OAuth1, Invoice CRUD and Webhooks while also provides support for OAuth2

 This sample app is meant to provide working example of how to make API calls to QuickBooks.
 Specifically, this sample application demonstrates the following: